Skip to main content

 # extract the values of objective function and constraint violation

-objectives = [-sample.eval.objective for sample in sampleset]
+objectives = [sample.eval.objective for sample in sampleset]

 violations = [sample.eval.constraints["eq_const"].total_violation for sample in sampleset]